Young-Je/MagicalRecord/README.md

 # MagicalRecord
-This is an exmple of how use MagicalRecord to store and fetch data in CoreData.
+This is an exmple of how to use MagicalRecord to store and fetch data in CoreData.